DumbassAU/Skibidi-Macro-Utilities/README.md

 # Skibidi Macro Client
-An open-source Windows C++ Roblox ImGui Macro with many features.
+An Closed-source Windows C++ Roblox NoImGui Macro with many features.

-To Compile, run the project in Visual Studio 2022 and build it.
+To Compile, run the project in Visual Studio 1992 and build it.
 The main source code is located inside of Visual Studio/macroframework.cpp.

 ### Is this A CHEAT???
 Yes, it's a exploit, it does communicate with Roblox memory in any way.